microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/remotedesktopsecurityconfiguration-update.md

 ---
 title: "Update remoteDesktopSecurityConfiguration"
-description: "Update the properties of a remoteDesktopSecurityConfiguration object on a servicePincipal."
+description: "Update the properties of a remoteDesktopSecurityConfiguration object on the servicePincipal."
 author: "SanDeo-MSFT"
 ms.localizationpriority: medium
 ms.prod: "applications"